Back to Dyson Guides

 Quick Solutions

-Power cycle unit to clear temporary state
+Power cycle the unit to clear the temporary thermal state

-Clean filters and airflow pathways
+Clean the filter and airflow pathways

-Update firmware from Dyson app
+Update firmware from the Dyson app

-Escalate service if H2 persists
+Contact Dyson service if H2 persists after cleaning

 Still having issues?
 This is usually the deeper cause below.